ejVasco/.dotfiles/arch-desktop-main/README.md

 - do tmux, hyprland, waybar, kitty, nvim configs first
 - look into these packages since i dont have them installed: hypridle, hyprlock, hyprpaper, hyprpolkitagent, hyprsunset, hyprsysteminfo
 - look into the dracula theme since its near universal
+- add auto updating to my hyprland autostart? or an easy command 'updateconf' or something